 |Increase ADH & Thirst||Decrease ADH & Thirst|

 ↓ Blood volume

 Role of Renin-Angiotensin-Aldosterone System

 Angiotensin II and aldosterone regulate the concentration of sodium in extreme conditions by altering the reabsorption of sodium by the renal tubules.
-This results in altering the water reabsorption along with the sodium.
-Thus, activation of this system leads to an increase of both the sodium quantity & ECF volume (hence also a little change in sodium concentration because the water is absorbed along with sodium, a process called as sodium and water retention.
+This results in altering the water reabsorption, along with the sodium.
+Thus, activation of this system leads to an increase of both the sodium quantity and ECF volume (hence also a little change in the sodium concentration because the water is absorbed along with sodium, a process called as sodium and water retention.

 When the blood pressure/volumes falls, the juxta-glomerular apparatus of the kidneys start to release renin, which passes out of the kidney and enters into the circulation.
 The renin then acts enzymatically on the angiotensinogen to release angiotensin I.

 Within a few seconds to minutes after the formation of angiotensin I, it is converted to angiotensin II by the effect of angiotensin converting enzyme (ACE) that is present in the endothelium of the lung vessels.

 Angiotensin II has two principal effects that can elevate arterial pressure: